waleo/railsfever-2024/blog/_posts/2024-04-13-5-reasons-you-should-maintain-your-ruby-on-rails-application.md

 image_alt: "Picture of a man maintaining a vehicle on a jack stand.
 He adjusts a bolt while underneath the vehicle."
 image_width: 640
 image_height: 427
+intro: |
+  As a founder of a business running on Ruby on Rails you may wonder, if you have a working Ruby on Rails application, why is there a need to continue maintaining it?
+Is it really necessary?
+Isn't it cheaper to do nothing?
+This article discusses 5 reasons why you should maintain your Ruby on Rails application.
 ---

 # 5 reasons you should maintain your Ruby on Rails Application